Retention – Application – Inspiration – Success for Everyone

 Topics and themes are clearly mapped out across discrete subjects for years 1-6.
 Subjects across the school are blocked to aid retention of knowledge and memory recall e.g. all children across the school learning geography at the same time.
 This aids subject progression, subject leader monitoring, staff CPD opportunities, cross year group moderation and the sharing of ideas/resources.

 Learning objectives are clearly sequenced, taken from the progression of study where appropriate.
-Teachers and children are aware of the learning sequence for the topic and the exit task that they are working towards.
-The topic narrative provides a clear outline of what will be taught in each topic and may include concepts, curriculum links or names of key people to study.
+Teachers and children are aware of the learning sequence for the topic, key vocabulary, prior curriculum links, key texts and the exit task that they are working towards.
+For some subjects, a topic narrative provides additional information of what will be taught in each topic and may include concepts, curriculum links or names of key people to study.

 5. SMARTER lesson slides

 Our SMARTER lesson approach enables us to deliver our curriculum with knowledge and vocabulary at the centre.
 We hope to see the children flourish and be inspired by their learning.
 The SMARTER lesson slides match the sequence of objectives and are used to deliver the lesson.
 Each lesson starts with a short retention quiz.
 Links to previously taught topics will be referenced to in order to promote retention of knowledge.